astrojoeg/astrojoeg.github.io/astrocolonialism/index.md

 ----------------------------------------------------------------------------------------------------

-## Below you'll find a python widget meant to help lend context to just how big these telescopes are:
+## Below you'll find a python widget meant to help lend context to just how big these telescopes are (*work-in-progress*):

 ```python
 import matplotlib.pyplot as plt